 Hispanic topics appropriate for Elementary students, written in bilingual format with English and Spanish in the same book.

 Narrated by Detective Flaca in hard-boiled detective style, this bilingual collection of inter-related short stories for intermediate readers will appeal to seasoned and reluctant readers alike.
 And Flaca will surely inspire a host of amateur private investigators!
-(In Spanish.)

 English titles with Hispanic topics and culture.

 Nicholasa Mohr’s classic novel about life as an immigrant in New York City offers a poignant look at one young girl’s experiences.

 Continuing the story of Trino's Choice, popular young-adult author Diane Gonzales Bertrand creates another dramatic story about the choices and the issues that face young adults.
 In Trino, she has created a young hero who learns to cope with the world around him by learning to trust himself.

 With little help from any adults, Trino has to decide which choices will impress his friends and which are the best for him in this dramatic story about the difficult problems that kids today face and the sometimes deadly consequences that can result.